 1996: MWI develops our own line of compressor assisted, self priming pumps for the construction and rental industries, named the PrimeRite™.

 1997: MWI Pumps named EX-IM Bank Exporter of the Year Award.

-1997: MWI started significant expansion of the rental division from the initial location in Deerfield, to 6 locations, with 1,400 pumps available for rent.
+1997: MWI started significant expansion of the rental division from the initial location in Deerfield, to 6 locations.
 Today, MWI Pump Rental Division maintains an available capacity that is great enough to by-pass the entire Potomac River.
 We also maintain the largest pumps available for rent in the world, the 60-inch Hydraflo™, with the ability to move of over 120,000 gpm per pump.
 Based out of Florida, MWI Pump Rental has one of the largest pump solutions (5000 gpm and above, per pump) directly and through partners across the USA, wherever large amounts of water (10,000 gpm to over 1,000,000 gpm) need to be moved, for less cost per gallon, and less number of pumps, than any traditional rental pump on the market.

 1998: M&W Pump Works Became MWI Corporation which stands for “Moving Water Industries”.